tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-03-WD_KCOMC_D/unit-4/talk-04-talk-04-Professional_Practice/talk-04-Professional_Practice.md

 ---
 icon:
-  type: carbon:certificate
+  type: mdi:help-circle-outline
-  color: 795548
+  color: 398126
 ---

-Professional Practice

-The aim of this module is to prepare and encourage students to capitalize on the learning potential  ...
+The aim of this module is to prepare and encourage students to capitalize on the learning potential of their flexible semester experience and enhance  ...